pranau97/reddit-opinion-mining/README.md

     client_id: client_id that you got
     client_secret: client_secret that you got
     ```
-3. Create a blank text file named `dataset.csv` and `dataset_comments.csv` inside the folder, `sentiment_analyses`.
-4. Run the script `getdata.py` via `python3 getdata.py`.
+3. Run the script `getdata.py` via `python3 getdata.py`.
-5. It should scrape all the necessary data in approximately 20-25 minutes.
+4. It should scrape all the necessary data in approximately 20-25 minutes.
-6. Run `analysis.py` using `python3 analysis.py [args]`.
+5. Run `analysis.py` using `python3 analysis.py [args]`.
 The arguments the script accepts are -
     * no arguments - Runs sentiment analysis on the entire data.
     * `-h` or `--help` - Prints the usage details.
     * `-w string type` or `--words string type` - Generates a word distribution of the given string and type - positive or negative.
 Requires that sentiment analysis for the particular term already be performed previously.